sajjaadf/Mice-And-Men-Mock-Trial/Witnesses.md

 - [ ] Slim
 - [X] Lennie
 - What happened from your point of view?
-- How did Curleys wife died?
+- How did Curleys wife die?
-- Why did you run away to to bush?
+- Why did you run away to the brush?